CanastaWiki/Canasta-CLI/docs/guide/general-concepts.md

 The `url` field uses `domain/path` format without the protocol.
 The Caddyfile is regenerated from this file whenever wikis are added or removed.

-### Caddyfile and Caddyfile.custom
+### Caddyfile, Caddyfile.custom, and Caddyfile.global

 Canasta uses [Caddy](https://caddyserver.com/) as its reverse proxy.
 The `config/Caddyfile` is auto-generated from `wikis.yaml` and is overwritten whenever wikis are added or removed — do not edit it directly.

-To add custom Caddy directives, edit `config/Caddyfile.custom`.
-This file is imported by the generated Caddyfile and is never overwritten.
-For example:
+To add custom Caddy directives for the site block (headers, rewrites, etc.), edit `config/Caddyfile.custom`.
+To add global Caddy options, edit `config/Caddyfile.global`.
+Both files are imported by the generated Caddyfile and are never overwritten.

+Example `Caddyfile.custom`:

 ```
 header X-Frame-Options "SAMEORIGIN"